yituo-liu/yituo-liu.github.io/index.md

 ## About Me

-I received my Ph.D. degree in Electrical and Computer Engineering from the <a href="{{[site.google_scholar](https://www.utoronto.ca)}}">University of Toronto</a> in 2023, working with Prof. Ben Liang (IEEE Fellow) and Prof. Min Dong (IEEE Fellow).
+I received my Ph.D. degree in Electrical and Computer Engineering from the [University of Toronto](https://www.utoronto.ca) in 2023, working with Prof. Ben Liang (IEEE Fellow) and Prof. Min Dong (IEEE Fellow).
 I received my M.Sc. degree in Electrical and Computer Engineering from the University of Alberta in 2017, and my B.Eng. degree in Electrical Engineering from Shanghai Jiao Tong University in 2014.

 ## Research Interests